ANMarianne/ANMarianne.github.io/index.md

 ![Official Launching of AMMI](https://github.com/ANMarianne/ANMarianne.github.io/blob/master/IMG-20181015-WA0013.jpg)

+##Master in Physics at University Of Yaounde I,

+##Master in Mathematical Sciences at African Institute for Mathematical Sciences,

+##African Master of Machine Intelligence, expected graduation in JUne 2019 at Kigali, Rwanda.

    Looking forward to becoming a talented researcher in Machine Learning.
 Because of my prior background in Physics, I am motivated about Quantum Machine Learning.
 But I am very excited about image captioning, still trying some mini projects on that field.
 I am undertaking a Master in Machine Learning in Kigali.
 My best wishes for the end of the program: going for an internship.

    I am passionate by Machine Learning.
 So far I enjoyed [*Statistical Machine Learning*](https://github.com/ANMarianne/Statistical-Machine-learning) with Marc Peter Deisenroth, [*Deep Learning*](https://github.com/ANMarianne/Deep-Learning) with Francois Fleuret, Alfredo Canzieni and Ritchie Ng, and [*Reinforcement Learning*](https://github.com/ANMarianne/Reinforcement-Learning) with Joelle Pineau and Benjamin Rosman.